Leicester North services

 First 2 hours free for all vehicles, after which HGVs must pay £1 per hour or £8 per 24 hours.
 No long-term parking is available for cars, caravans or motorhomes.

-Prices can be paid using the pay machines located in the HGV parking area or by using PayByPhone.
+Prices can be paid using the card-only pay machines located in the HGV parking area or by using PayByPhone.
 The location code is 806051.

 These fees are strictly enforced by Euro Car Parks.

 Parking within the ibis budget car park is for hotel guests only and guests are required to provide their vehicle registration number to reception in order to receive free parking during their stay.
 These restrictions are strictly enforced by ParkingEye.

 This information is provided to us by third parties.
 You should always check with staff on site.

 - 📞 Telephone number: 020 7968 1888

 Some Extra branding.

 Leicester was a new style of service area.
 Its modern design allowed it to have a high capacity with a relatively small footprint, making it easier to build.
 The flexibility of its units were supposed to allow it to add a lot of choice to the fast A46: in practice, these have proven difficult to lease.

 A service area was first planned at this junction in 1990, ready for the bypass to open in 1995, by Citygrove Roadside.
 This was refused.
 There were then plans to turn the land into housing, until Extra proposed the service area in 2005.

 It opened on 24 June 2008.
 It has a twin sister - Derby & Burton at the A38/A50 interchange opened just over four weeks after Leicester and it almost identical to it.
 It was also sold at the same time.